Shawn Skinner: Minister of Natural Resources

 On December 3, 2010, Kathy Dunderdale succeeded Williams as Premier of Newfoundland and Labrador.
 The following week Dunderdale appointed Skinner as Minister of Natural Resources, her former portfolio.
 His appointment came on the heels of the government signing a partnership agreement to develop a multi-billion dollar hydro development at Muskrat Falls in Labrador.

 Despite easily winning his seat in 2003 and 2007, Skinner's St. John's Centre district was seen as being in play in the 2011 election.
-In the months leading up to the provincial election support for the New Democratic Party had surged and they were running businesswoman and filmmaker Gerry Rogers against Skinner.
+In the months leading up to the provincial election, support for the New Democratic Party had surged; the NDP were running businesswoman and filmmaker Gerry Rogers against Skinner.
 Skinner received support late in the campaign from St. John's Mayor Dennis O'Keefe, which was seen as an indication that Skinner was in risk of losing his seat.
 Despite the Progressive Conservative government easily being re-elected, Skinner went down to defeat on election night.